Leith Hill Place’s owners

 Back to school

 In 1972 the building became a boarding house for the nearby Hurtwood School.
-There were some interesting items left behind, including graffiti in the cellar, overlaying some 1960s wall paintings.
+When the school left, there were some interesting items left behind, including graffiti in the cellar, overlaying some 1960s wall paintings.

 A long way to go